 - Subverted in the Star Trek: The Original Series episode "Errand of Mercy".
 The Organians are such Actual Pacifists that they let the Klingons invade their planet without protest, ignoring Kirk and Spock's attempts to get them to fight back.
 However, at the end of the episode the Organians reveal that they are actually very powerful, it's just that they're vehemently opposed to interference.
 They could have put a stop to the Klingons at any point, but don't until both the Klingons and the Federation basically force their hand.

-- In "The God Complex" they encounter someone from the planet Tivoli, which he, with a touch of pride, describes as the most conquered planet in the galaxy.
-Their global anthem is "Glory to Insert Name Here".
+- "The God Complex" has someone from the planet Tivoli, which he describes, with a touch of pride, as the most conquered planet in the galaxy.
+Their global anthem is "Glory to [Insert Name Here]".
 He works as a city planner and is currently planting trees along a main street so that the invaders can march along it in the shade.

 - In the HERO game Champions, a supplement describing various one-off Alternate Universe concepts included one called "Wimp World", where everyone is born a coward.
 Buildings are only one or two stories because people are afraid of heights.
 Dangerous jobs are done with robots or not done at all.
 Wars are rare (when someone gets up the courage to declare one), and won by the side that has fewer soldiers die of fright.
 People marry the person that scares them the least.
 The description states that if a Super Villain were to arrive in this world, even a lame or stupid one, he could easily conquer this world by just muscling his way into United Nations and giving orders.